gilleswaeber/emoji-keyboard/README.md

 The flags and the newest Emojis are currently not supported by Windows.
 You can still use them in 3rd-party applications or sites like Whatsapp or Twitter.
 Flags are sorted by ISO code, meaning you'll find Switzerland (CH) on page 2, between Congo and Côte d'Ivoire.

+For informations on how to customize the keyboard, see [the README in the res folder](res/README.md).

 Keymaps
 -------
 This application supports 209 different keymaps.
 You can define it in the webapp.json file under keymap.
 Changing the keymap requires a restart.